DataCurationNetwork/data-primers/Tableau Data Curation Primer/Tableau-data-curation-primer.md

 # Resources/Software for viewing or analyzing data

-For those unfamiliar with Tableau, there’s a series of [​free training videos](https://perma.cc/82PU-8V5J).
+For those unfamiliar with Tableau, there’s a series of [free training videos](https://perma.cc/82PU-8V5J).

 Tableau workbooks can be opened and interacted with using:

-- **Tableau Desktop** (https://www.tableau.com/products/desktop​) is a native proprietary software for the .twb and .twbx file formats.
+- **Tableau Desktop** (https://www.tableau.com/products/desktop) is a native proprietary software for the .twb and .twbx file formats.

-- **Tableau Reader** (https://www.tableau.com/products/reader​) is a free desktop application for opening and viewing Tableau workbooks in .twbx format.
+- **Tableau Reader** (https://www.tableau.com/products/reader) is a free desktop application for opening and viewing Tableau workbooks in .twbx format.
 Tableau Reader does not support live connections to data sources and will not be able to open a .twb file.
 Note, Tableau Desktop is backwards compatible, meaning that Tableau workbook files (both .twb and .twbx) created in an older version of Tableau Desktop may be upgraded and opened by a newer version of Tableau Desktop, but a workbook file created with a newer version of Tableau Desktop cannot be downgraded and opened with an older version.

-- **Tableau Viewer** (https://www.tableau.com/products/viewer​) is a role-based license option on Tableau Server that allows users to interact with Tableau workbook content without putting the security of the underlying data at risk.
+- **Tableau Viewer** (https://www.tableau.com/products/viewer) is a role-based license option on Tableau Server that allows users to interact with Tableau workbook content without putting the security of the underlying data at risk.
 Given the specific role of this resource for partitioning views of the data, this is not likely to be an appropriate tool for interacting with Tableau data during the curation process.

 As the Tableau workbook (.twb) is a XML-structured format, the file can be opened with any XML-compatible viewer or editor to review the source XML code.